lajoshanostra/Steam-Deck-RA-Core-Updater/README.md

 - Right-click on the file again -> select `Run in Konsole`.
 This will run the script in the Steam Deck's default Terminal (Konsole)

+### From a computer
+- Download `update_RA_cores.sh` and `scp` the file to your Steam Deck.
+- Open a `ssh` to your Steam Deck
+- Make the script exectuable: `chmod +x update_RA_cores.sh`
+- Run the script (as sudo): `sudo sh update_RA_cores.sh`
 ---
 - You will be greeted by a familar rodent, with short instructions on how to use the script
 - The script will prompt you on what version of RetroArch cores you wish to download.
-Currently the mainline version is `1.10.3`.
-You can bring up the Steam Keyboard by using the default `STEAM + X` shortcut.
+Currently the mainline version is `1.16.0`.
 - The script will then prompt you whether your Steam Version of RetroArch is installed on `internal` memory, or `sd` memory.
-Please type either `internal` or `sd`
+Please select either `internal` or `sd`
 - A confirmation prompt will appear, displaying which version you have selected, and where your RetroArch is installed.
-Type `y` to continue or `n` to exit the script
+Select `yes` to continue or `no` to exit the script
 ---
 - That's it~!
 The script will take care of the rest!
 - Once you see `Success` on screen, close the Konsole window, return to Game Mode, launch, RetroArch, and start playing!